-For instance, in some situations a flexible working arrangement may be a "reasonable adjustment" for a disabled employee, so the employer will be in breach of its duty under the Equality Act if it turns the request down.
+In some situations a flexible working arrangement may be a "reasonable adjustment" for a disabled employee, meaning the employer will be in breach of its duty under the Equality Act if it turns the request down.
+It may be necessary to obtain medical advice on adjustments for disability, which can make it difficult to comply with the two month time limit for dealing with the request.
+It is important to identify this early and agree an extension to the time limit with the employee if needed.